iYadavVaibhav/stem/docs/2-Data-Engineering/data-warehousing.md

   - Lastly you need a _routine/pipeline_ to _move data_ from sources to mart as facts and dimensions.
 Determine the _frequency_ at which the data is refreshed.

 - **Facts**
   - It is numeric, transactional data, fast changing.
-Mostly tall table with numeric data, datetime and contains forign keys  of dimaension table which combined make composite key as its primary key.
+Mostly tall table with numeric data, datetime and contains foreign keys  of dimension table which combined make composite key as its primary key.
   - Fact table with aggregated facts is called _summary table_.
   - A fact table has a _composite key_ made up of the primary keys of the dimension tables of the schema.

   - **Adding rows to fact table**, there are three ways
     - Transaction-based: row shows a lowest grain transaction for a combination of dimension.
     - Periodic Snapshot: each row is related to a period, like daily or weekly.
-    - Accumulating Snapshot: each row shows occurance of process, that is, multiple rows for one process but each row tracks a movement.
+    - Accumulating Snapshot: each row shows occurrence of process, that is, multiple rows for one process but each row tracks a movement.

 - **Dimensions**
   - It is descriptive, slow changing, known as lookup tables or reference tables.
 Mostly wide.
 It may contain hierarchies.
 Eg, product, customer, time.